 In this price range, you can purchase a system from a trusted brand with all the necessary parts and a re-mineralization cartridge.

-My favorites reverse osmosis system that is currently selling for under $230 is the APEC Top Tier system that comes with pH boost.
+My favorites reverse osmosis system that is currently selling for a solid deal is the APEC Top Tier system that comes with an inline remineralization filter.

 APEC is a company you can trust.

 Their RO systems are designed, engineered, and assembled in the U.S.